Photographers discovered 20 years ago that sRGB is a really bad color space for professional photography. So we all changed to Adobe RGB 1998.

 In February I got a copy of BasicColor Input, and began the process of learning how to make and use Camera Raw profiles (I have used ColorChecker Passport for years).
 In late April I assembled all of this in the studio at my university.
 I brought my own strobes over (they are better than the lights owned by my department).
 I set up my lights, measured their positions exactly, and then aimed them using the lasers.

-I bought a Hasselblad alignment mirror on eBay (by mail from Hungary), and I bought a Zig-Align mirror for the Canon macro lens I planned to use for this activity.
+I bought a Hasselblad alignment mirror on eBay (by mail from Hungary), and I bought a Zig-Align mirror for the Canon macro lens I use for this activity.
 The two mirrors are used to square the camera to the artwork: one goes on the artwork wall, one goes on the camera lens during the alignment stage.

 Once assembled, I showed my students how the system works.
 We set up the Color Checker SG and we made exposure calculations to get the images in the camera – a Canon 6D.
 We then made profiles using the BasicColor software, and learned that the errors in color from shooting to profile were too high: my average Delta-E was in double-digits.
 I photographed the painting and opened it using the profile we made.
 Printing that image to Epson Somerset paper we could see that the color was too orange.
 Cream colors in the original were just wrong.
 I worked with the image to make it look better, but it got worse.